-16 How does your law distinguish between 'puffery' and advertising claims that require support?
+How does your law distinguish between 'puffery' and advertising claims that require support?

 Advertising claims generally require support in Japan.
 If claims cannot be supported, they are generally treated as misleading or untruthful advertising.
-What might be considered puffery in another jurisdiction can be potentially subject to challenge.
-See question 17.
+What might be considered puffery in another jurisdiction can potentially be subject to challenge.